alknopfler/alknopfler.github.io/content/post/gh-actions-create-steps-dinamically/index.md

 - The command in this case is a `cat` command and some pipes to filter the information from the yaml file.
 Basically I'm gonna extract the cluster name from the yaml file.

-With this information, I'm ready to use the matrix feature to generate the steps dinamically using this snip of code:
+With this information, I'm ready to use the matrix feature to generate the steps dynamically using this snip of code:

 ```yaml
 verify-installation: